 \section{Introduction}

-Multi-agent systems (MAS) arise in various applications, including robotics and cyber-physical systems, where multiple agents collaborate to accomplish a global objective.
-We use signal temporal logic (STL) to define MAS specifications, leveraging Boolean and temporal operators for precise spatio-temporal constraints \cite{MalerSTL2004, Donze2010}.
+Multi-agent systems (MAS) arise in various applications, including robotics and cyber-physical systems, where multiple agents collaborate to accomplish tasks jointly.
+We use signal temporal logic (STL) to define such specifications \cite{Sun2022}, leveraging Boolean and temporal operators for expressing precisely spatio-temporal constraints \cite{MalerSTL2004, Donze2010}.
 Under stochastic uncertainty, STL specifications are typically formulated as chance constraints, making STL control synthesis challenging, as chance-constrained problems are generally nonconvex and intractable \cite{FarahaniTAC2019}.
 Existing methods rely on constraint tightening \cite{FarahaniTAC2019, Safaoui2020, LindemannTAC2022} or analytic techniques \cite{Sadigh2016, Sadigh2018} to provide probabilistic guarantees.
-These approaches may be limited to Gaussian settings \cite{Sadigh2016}, computationally expensive \cite{Safaoui2020}, or rely on conservative concentration inequalities and union bounds \cite{VlahakisCDC24}, making them unsuitable for general MAS.
+These approaches may be limited to Gaussian settings \cite{Sadigh2016}, computationally expensive \cite{Safaoui2020}, or rely on concentration inequalities and union bound \cite{VlahakisCDC24}, making them unsuitable for general MAS.
 In this work, we propose a tractable data-driven approach for STL synthesis of stochastic MAS under individual and collaborative STL tasks with probabilistic guarantees.

-Data-driven methods can be flexible in relaxing probabilistic constraints by leveraging available samples and providing guarantees based on statistical tools such as conformal prediction (CP).
-Originally introduced by Vovk and Shafer \cite{vovk2005algorithmic}, CP uses a calibration dataset to infer prediction regions for a test point with a specified probability in a distribution-free manner.
-CP has recently been applied in control settings \cite{lindemann2024CPsurvey}, and in the STL framework, for runtime verification problems, employing surrogate models for STL robustness, dynamic models, and conformal quantile regression \cite{Xin2022, LindemannICCPS23, Zhao2024robust} in single-agent formulations.
-Single-agent STL control synthesis under uncontrollable agents has been explored in \cite{Yu2024} with probabilistic guarantees via CP, while a MAS reinforcement learning problem has been studied in \cite{Kuipers2024} using CP, albeit without clear probabilistic guarantees.
+Data-driven methods offer flexibility in relaxing chance constraints by leveraging available samples and providing guarantees through statistical tools such as conformal prediction (CP) \cite{vovk2005algorithmic}.
+Using a calibration dataset of \textit{i.i.d.} samples, CP enables the construction of prediction regions for a test sample with a specified probability, without requiring knowledge of the underlying distribution.
+CP has recently been applied in control \cite{lindemann2024CPsurvey}, including STL-based runtime verification for single-agent schemes \cite{Xin2022, LindemannICCPS23}.
+Single-agent STL control synthesis in the presence of uncontrollable agents has been explored in \cite{Yu2024}, providing probabilistic guarantees via CP, while a multi-agent reinforcement learning problem is studied in \cite{Kuipers2024} using CP, albeit without provable assurances.